Federal Carbon Tax

 Learn more about Canada’s carbon pollution pricing system

 All Albertans will pay the Federal Carbon Tax.
-However, many Albertans will be eligible for Climate Action Incentive Payments from the federal government through their personal income tax returns.
+However, many Albertans are eligible for the Canada Carbon Rebate from the federal government through their personal income tax returns.

 For questions about the Federal Carbon Tax, contact the regional Prairies Office at 1-866-439-4202